Sarah Burney: Life

-Relations with Fanny
+Relationship with Fanny Burney

 Sarah Burney's relations with her sister Frances or Fanny seem to have been good, although they became more distant as time went on.
 The references to Sarah in Frances Burney's journals and letters before her marriage to Gen. Alexandre d'Arblay are few, unsurprising as there were twenty years between them, but they are kind and affectionate: "Sarah is well, & a great comfort to me," she wrote around 19 December 1791.
 On several days in 1792 Sarah accompanied her to hearings of the Impeachment of Warren Hastings.
 The two half-sisters seem to have shared a room at their father's house in Chelsea.
 On 2 June 1792 "I returned late to Chelsea [from her friend Mrs. Orde's house], fetched by Sarah, very good humouredly, for the sake of the ride Tête à Tête."

-One thing that Sarah had in common with Frances was sympathy and enthusiasm for French refugees.
+One thing that Sarah had in common with Frances was sympathy and enthusiasm for refugees of the French Revolution.
 Staying at Bradfield Hall, Suffolk, in August 1792 Sarah was said to be "living upon French politics & with French fugitives at Bradfield [home of her uncle by marriage, Arthur Young, where she seems perfectly satisfied with foreign forage."
 Frances joined her there in October.
 Among those the sisters were pleased to meet was the prominent social reformer Duc de Liancourt, although at one point he inveighed against femmes de lettres.
 Writing to their father about the visit, Frances added, "Sarah's French has been of great use to [Lancourt], in explanations with Mr. and Mrs. Young."
 In the following year Sarah is said to have been "enchanted" by D'Arblay, and usefully positive about him in front of her father, who initially had not taken to him at all.